aryn-ai/sycamore/docs/source/data_ingestion_and_preparation/connectors/pinecone.md

 *Please look at the [Pinecone API documentation](https://docs.pinecone.io/home) for in-depth background on the following.
 We specify the essential portions for creating a new Vector DB outside of Sycamore below.*

-Pinecone exist solely in its cloud infrastructure hosted via AWS.
+Pinecone is accessible via its cloud infrastructure hosted on AWS and GCP.
 To set up a new Pinecone GRPC client connection in Python, generate a new [Pinecone API key](https://www.app.pinecone.io/), install the *pinecone* python package and run the following code:

 ```
 from pinecone.grpc import PineconeGRPC, Vector